zxc916684603/ecs/intl.en-US/Security/Security groups/Scenarios.md

     |Linux: SSH \(22\)|22/22|
     |Custom TCP|Custom, for example, 8080/8080|

 -   To allow all ECS instances in a security group under another intranet account to connect to your instance, add the security group rule described in the following table.
 For VPC instances, ensure that the instances under the two accounts can communicate with each other through Express Connect before you add a security group rule.
-For more information, see [Connect two VPCs under the same account](../../../../intl.en-US/Getting Started (New Console)/Interconnect two VPCs under the same account.md#).
+For more information, see [Connect two VPCs under the same account](../../../../reseller.en-US/Peering connections/Interconnect two VPCs under the same account.md#).

     |Network type|NIC|Rule direction|Authorization policy|Protocol type|Port range|Authorization type|Authorization object|Priority|
     |:-----------|:--|:-------------|:-------------------|:------------|:---------|:-----------------|:-------------------|:-------|